 What is Peer-to-Peer Fundraising?

-Peer-to-peer fundraising is a social fundraising strategy where individuals collect donations from their peers on behalf of a nonprofit organization.
-During these fundraisers, volunteers create their own online campaign pages, set goals for how much they want to raise, and then leverage their existing social networks and relationships to ask for donations.
+Volunteer fundraisers create individual online campaign pages, set goals for how much they want to raise, and leverage their existing social networks to ask for donations.
 When the fundraiser ends, the money raised by these dedicated volunteers goes straight to the nonprofit organization.

 What’s the Difference Between Crowdfunding and Peer-to-Peer Fundraising?